Rosuav/TwitchTips/Glossary.md

 shut down before a longer one.
 Even without an actual outage, a good UPS will clean your incoming power - industrial loads near you won't be able to hurt your computing equipment.
 A UPS can significantly extend the life of your PC.

+### VOD

+Short for "Video On Demand", this refers to all forms of pre-published videos.
+Most commonly, a VOD is a past broadcast, retained for some time automatically and able to be preserved indefinitely as a Highlight.
+If you missed a glorious moment from your favourite streamer, just nip over and check the VOD!
+You can even VOD-clip (take clips directly from the VOD), giving extra flexibility.